Qualytics/userguide/docs/settings/integrations/alation.md

 # Alation

-## Alation Setup

 Integrating Alation with Qualytics, allows you to pull metadata from Alation to Qualytics and push Qualytics metadata to Alation.
-Once integrated, Qualytics updates automatically with key changes in Alation, like metadata updates, anomaly alerts, or archived checks, which helps to ensure data quality and consistency.
+Once integrated, Qualytics can stay updated with key changes in Alation, like metadata updates and anomaly alerts which helps to ensure data quality and consistency.
+Qualytics updates only active checks, and metadata updates in Qualytics occur if the Event-Driven option is enabled or can be triggered manually using the **"Sync"** button.
 During sync, Qualytics can replace existing tags in Alation or skip duplicate tags to avoid conflicts.
 The setup is simple—just provide a refresh token for communication between the systems.

 Let’s get started 🚀

+## Alation Setup

 ### Create Refresh Token